Resources for Workplace

 Leveraging Diversity:

-As the world becomes more interconnected and organizations are having a global outlook, there are so many opportunities and challenges.
+As the world becomes more interconnected and organizations aspire to a global reach, there are so many opportunities and challenges.
 One such opportunity (and challenge) that comes with it is how to effectively manage diversity at work.
-Increasingly corporate leaders across the world understand the importance of diversity, who think leveraging diversity to advantage is important to increase the share holders profit.
+Increasingly corporate leaders across the world understand the importance of diversity, who leverage diversity to business advantage.

 Cummins Inc. CEO Tim Solso says: